Jmanotas19/shopping_list/README.md

 3. **Remove Item from the List**: Remove an item from the shopping list.
 4. **Exit**: Exit the application.

-To interact with the application, simply enter the corresponding number for the desired action.
-Follow the on-screen prompts for further instructions.

 ## Functions

 ### `add_item(shopping_list, item)`